hubiinetwork/nahmii-sdk/README.md

-# HUBII STRIIM SDK
+# NAHMII BY HUBII SDK

 ## About the SDK

-This is a javascript library that wraps the _hubii striim_ APIs making them easier to get started with.
+This is a javascript library that wraps the _hubii nahmii_ APIs making them easier to get started with.

-## About striim
+## About nahmii

-_striim_ is _hubii_'s scaling solution for the Ethereum block chain.
+_nahmii_ is _hubii_'s scaling solution for the Ethereum block chain.
 It is a hybrid centralized/decentralized solution that enables instant (micro-) payments, trading and trustless settlements.